vitaly-t/pg-promise/README.md

 All properties of `ctx` marked as optional are not set, unless they are relevant to the event.

-**NOTE:** The library will throw an error instead of making the call, if `options.query` is set to a non-empty value other than a function.

 ---
 #### error